dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-administrators/getting-started.rst

 --------------------------------------------------------------

-If you need to install a package with multiple dependencies on a host with no Internet access, you can use pkgutil to prepare a .pkg file with the whole dependency chain.
-This wasy is much easier than copying dependencies one by one::
+If you need to install a package with multiple dependencies on a host with no Internet access, you can use ``pkgutil`` to prepare a ``.pkg`` file with the whole dependency chain.
+This is much easier than copying dependencies one by one::

   pkgutil \